vitalab/vitalab.github.io/machine-learning/_posts/2018-07-05-Ship-wake-detection.md

 ## Results

-They are use five of these methods in their neural network implementation: Fletcher-Reeves, Polak-Ribière, Hestenes-Stiefel, Shanno, and steepest descent.
-The learning parameters (a convergence parameter), are 0.1, 0.3, 0.5, 0.7, and 0.9.
+They use the following five methods in their neural network implementation: Fletcher-Reeves, Polak-Ribière, Hestenes-Stiefel, Shanno, and steepest descent.
+The learning parameters (convergence parameters), are 0.1, 0.3, 0.5, 0.7, and 0.9.

 ![](/machine-learning/images/Ship_wake_detection/1991_table1.png)